IsAvaible/dart-webuntis/README.md

 An asynchrous WebUntis API wrapper written in Dart.

 # Usage
-Attention: Each method must be properly awaited in a asynchronous fashinon.
+Attention: Each method must be properly awaited in an asynchronous fashion.
 This rather annoying circumstance is inherited by the usage of the http package, but should help to design fast & responsive UIs.

-Starting of, add these two packages into the dependencies of your pubspec.yaml file:
+Starting off, put [untis.dart](untis.dart) into the lib folder of your project and add these two packages to the dependencies of your pubspec.yaml file:
 ```yaml
 http: ^0.13.4
 string_similarity: ^2.0.0